JingShing-Tools/Visual-Novel-Editor/README.md

 # Visual-Novel-Editor
 A derivative of my Dialogue Editor.
 It's purely a visual novel style

+You can get this editor exe now on Itch.io : https://jingshing.itch.io/visualnovelmaker

 A game based on this editor is available on itch.io : https://jingshing.itch.io/crt-prison

 It's based on pygame.